Jiakaizhang/jk-academic/content/authors/admin/_index.md

   url: https://www.gc.cuny.edu/Home

 # Short bio (displayed in user profile at end of posts)
+bio: Hi, welcome to my website!

-bio: I am a Ph.D. candidate in economics at CUNY Graduate Center, and a visiting student at NBER.
-I am also an adjunct lecturer at the Brooklyn College, Fordham University and Hunter College.
-My research interests include Public Finance, Urban Economics and the Chinese Economy.
+I am an Assistant Professor of Management at New Mexico Tech.
+I eared my Ph.D. in economics at CUNY Graduate Center.
+I was a visiting student at NBER and an adjunct lecturer at the Brooklyn College, Fordham University and Hunter College.
+My research interests include Public Economics, Regional and Urban Economics and the Chinese Economy.

 # Interests to show in About widget
 interests:
-- Public Finance
+- Public Economics
-- Macroeconomics
-- Urban Economics
+- Regional and Urban Economics
+- Applied Econometrics
 - Chinese Economy

 # Education to show in About widget